-Note: Standards will be assessed using a cluster-based format: a set of three multiple-choice items linked with a common stimulus or a set of two multiple-choice items and a technology-enhanced item linked with a common stimulus.
-Each cluster will align to a single performance expectation.
-The CCRA: Science Content operational test will contain a total of 20 clusters.
+Standards will be assessed using a cluster-based format: a set of three multiple-choice items linked with a common stimulus or a set of two multiple-choice items and a technology-enhanced item linked with a common stimulus.
+The CCR Science Content test consists of some clusters containing only multiple-choice items and some clusters containing both multiple-choice and technology-enhanced items.
+Each cluster will align to a single standard with its associated Disciplinary Core Idea(s), Science and Engineering Practice, and Cross Cutting Concept.

+The CCR Science Content operational test will contain a total of 20 operational clusters and 2 field test clusters.